 Port Elizabeth has much going in its favour.
 The friendly city on the Sunshine Coast is located on the shores of the Indian Ocean and is part of the Nelson Mandela Bay municipality.
 Home to twenty Blue Flag Beaches, it is also referred to as the ‘Water sport capital of Africa.’
 A beautiful city in its own right, it is also a wonderful base to travel across the Sunshine Coast and a great gateway to the Garden Route.
 We explored the city and used it as a portal to other destinations.

 When deciding where to stay in Port Elizabeth, the Radisson Blu Port Elizabeth hotel was an obvious choice for us.
 It is one of the best hotels in the city and its first international, luxury branded five-star hotel.
-The hotel celebrates its 10th birthday this year.
+The hotel celebrated its 10th birthday recently.

 Comfort, hospitality and luxury merge beautifully here.
 Conveniently located in the upmarket suburb of Summerstrand, it is just 10 minutes from the airport and 300 metres from Hobie Beach, with many other beaches within close proximity.

 Designed to capture the spirit of the bay and blend in with its surroundings, the hotel exterior consists of a modern glass structure which reflects the blue sky and sea.
 The interior design is a sophisticated urban style with vibrant red, black and white features.
 The 18-storey hotel has 173 comfortable rooms and suites with panoramic views of the Indian Ocean.